dguyhasnoname/CKAD-TheHardWay/exercises/basic/configuration_and_security.md

     </p>
     </details>

 2. Create a new config map named `my-config` with specified keys instead of file basenames on disk.
-The values are the same as the ones in the `my-config` configmap with each of the key being stored in key1.txt, key2.txt and key3.txt respectively.
+The values are the same as the ones in the `ckad-config` configmap with each of the key being stored in key1.txt, key2.txt and key3.txt respectively.

     <details><summary>steps</summary>
     <p>